-Climate change is the biggest threat we face.
+Climate change is the biggest threat we face as a local and global community.
 It has the power and intensity to be far more disruptive and damaging to the way we live our lives than the Coronavirus pandemic, so we must act now to mitigate the damage to the planet that our species has already caused.

 The science is clear, in Cheshire West the impact of global climate change poses a significant and existential threat to local communities and businesses.